Paper Wasps Identification Guide

 +

-They prefer sheltered locations such as under eaves, in sheds, attics, or on porch ceilings.
+They prefer sheltered locations such as under eaves, in sheds, or on porch ceilings.
 Their nests are open and umbrella-shaped, unlike the enclosed nests of hornets.

 What attracts paper wasps to my home?